ComposableFi/composable-ibc/hyperspace/core/README.md

 The relayer architecture is based on two major design choices

 **Statelessness**
 The relayer is designed to be stateless and does not perform any form of caching.
-The relayer therefore relies heavily,
+The relayer therefore relies heavily on
-on the nodes it's connected to for sourcing data, this design choice eliminates a whole class of bugs that could come
+the nodes it's connected to for sourcing data, this design choice eliminates the chances of bugs that could come
 from cache invalidation problems.

 **Event Driven**